Nethra1619/chatbot/readme.md

 - **`index.html`**: Modify the structure of the chat interface.
 - **`styles.css`**: Change the design, colors, and layout of the interface.
 - **`script.js`**: Adjust the chatbot logic or add new features.
+- **`intents.json`**: Add or modify the intents and responses to customize the chatbot's behavior.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.
+Pull requests are warmly welcomed.

 ## License